the1lab/1lab/src/Homotopy/Space/Sinfty.lagda.md

 The $(n+1)$-sphere can be constructed from the $n$-sphere via suspension.
 By writing a recursive HIT, we can define a type which is its own suspension.
-It stands to reason that this definition is a good candidate for being conisdered the infinitary limit of the process of iterated suspension and is thus referred to as the $\infty$-sphere.
+It stands to reason that this definition is a good candidate for being considered the infinitary limit of the process of iterated suspension and is thus referred to as the $\infty$-sphere.

 ```agda